itsjamiefhill/infra-ds923p-devops/docs/02-volume-configuration.md

 ## Volume Directory Structure

-While the Synology Nomad doesn't support volume registration, the script still creates the proper directory structure to be used with Docker volume mounts:
+The script creates the following directory structure to be used with mount directives:

 ```
 /volume1/docker/nomad/volumes/